Iran reports largest spike in coronavirus as 147 more die

 “It was difficult of course to shut down mosques and holy sites, but we did it.
 It was a religious duty to do it,” Rouhani said.

+Iran also announced it would close mosques for communal Friday prayers for a third consecutive week.
+Other Muslim countries, including Saudi Arabia, Kuwait and the United Arab Emirates have also cancelled Friday prayers in mosques.

-The new coronavirus has spread to more than 100 countries, infected more than 195,000 people worldwide and killed more than 7,800.
+The new coronavirus has infected more than 200,000 people around the world and killed more than 8,000.
 For most people, it causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority of people recover from the new virus.

+World Health Organization director for the Eastern Mediterranean region, Ahmed Al-Mandhari, told reporters in Cairo via a virtual press conference that the many travel restrictions, imposed by various countries, are hurting efforts to combat the virus.
+They delay both the deployment of public health experts to countries that need support and the delivery of urgently needed medical supplies, he said.

 In Israel, meanwhile, the Health Ministry said 90 more people had tested positive, bringing the country’s overall number to 427, a day after authorities issued a new series of guidelines that put Israelis in near-shutdown mode.
 Israel has ordered tens of thousands into home quarantine, turned hotels into hospitals and was setting up drive-thru testing centers.

-In a nationwide address Tuesday night, Israeli Prime Minister Benjamin Netanyahu warned of catastrophic consequences if people don’t follow safety instructions.
+Israeli Prime Minister Benjamin Netanyahu warned of catastrophic consequences if people don’t follow safety instructions.
 “This is a huge crisis.
-We are only at the start of the campaign.”
+We are only at the start of the campaign,” he said in a televised address Tuesday evening.

-Most controversially, the Israeli government has instructed the shadowy Shin Bet internal security service to start deploying the agency’s phone surveillance technology to help curb the spread of the new coronavirus in Israel by tracking the moves of the infected.
-The step has sparked widespread criticism from lawmakers and civil rights groups.
+Most controversially, the Israeli government has instructed the shadowy Shin Bet internal security service to start deploying the agency’s phone surveillance technology to help curb the spread of the virus in Israel by tracking the moves of the infected.

-In Iraq, a week-long curfew went into effect in Baghdad where streets were largely empty of both people and cars, and most shops were closed.
+In Iraq, a week-long curfew went into effect in Baghdad.
 Only pedestrians were allowed on the streets to buy necessary foodstuffs and medicine.
 Armed Iraqi police were seen patrolling the city and setting up roadblocks.

-Still, some pilgrims in Iraq defied the curfew order to observe the annual Shiite Muslim commemoration of the death of Imam Mousa al-Kazim.
+Still, some pilgrims in Iraq defied the curfew to observe the annual Shiite Muslim commemoration of the death of Imam Mousa al-Kazim.
 Thousands typically make the journey on foot to the revered imam’s shrine in the Khadimiya area outside of Baghdad.
 Several men, women and children walked solemnly down Baghdad’s Saadoun Street on Wednesday, determined to complete the journey to the shrine.
 Police stationed nearby did not intervene to stop them.

 Demonstrators in Tahrir Square, the hub of Iraq’s anti-government protest movement, issued a collective statement that they were suspending protest activities to help stop the spread of the virus.
 Iraq has had 11 deaths among 154 confirmed cases of the virus, which causes the COVID-19 illness.

-In Egypt, authorities started to close shops to encourage people to stay at home.
-Coffee shops and restaurants were shuttered on Wednesday in Cairo, a city of over 20 million, while plain-clothed security forces urged people to go home.
+In Egypt, coffee shops and restaurants were shuttered on Wednesday.
+Plain-clothed security forces urged people to go home in Cairo, a city of over 20 million.

-“I am financially ruined, how can I earn my living now,” said Mohammed Gamal, a worker in a coffee shop that was shut down.
+“I am financially ruined, how can I earn my living now,” said Mohammed Gamal, a worker in a coffee shop that was shut down by authorities.

 Egypt, which has reported nearly 200 cases and six deaths from the virus, has suspended flights, closed schools, is quarantining more than 300 families in a Nile Delta village, and imposed a lockdown in the Red Sea resort town of Hurghada.

-As global stock markets remain volatile, the United Arab Emirates’ Securities and Commodities Authority announced early Wednesday that local exchanges would only be able to fluctuate 5% before being shut down.
+As global stock markets remain volatile, the United Arab Emirates’ Securities and Commodities Authority announced that local exchanges would only be able to fluctuate 5%, rather than 10%, before trading is suspended.

 Meanwhile, the leaders of the world’s 20 biggest economies may hold an extraordinary virtual meeting next week about advancing a coordinated response to the pandemic.
 Saudi Arabia, which currently leads the G20 presidency, said it is communicating with countries to convene the virtual meeting of leaders.